Rankings of academic reputation consistently place Berkeley-Haas faculty solidly in the top ten of business schools worldwide.

-Haas School faculty members are explorers and discoverers, seeking new ideas and insights at the frontiers of knowledge.
-They are internationally recognized leaders in the study of the economic, social, political, and technological forces shaping global markets today.
+Our faculty members are internationally-recognized leaders in the study of the economic, social, political, and technological forces shaping global markets today.

 As members of a premier research university, Berkeley scholars seek the deeper answers to why things happen the way they do.
 They develop theoretical explanations in order to understand and predict future occurrences.
 These are among the tools that eventually help executives navigate confidently through even the most turbulent, changing times.

 At Berkeley-Haas, good teaching and high-quality course offerings are high priorities.

 In the Berkeley MBA classroom, faculty members emphasize both theory and practice through a variety of teaching methods.
 Case studies, seminars, simulations, guest speakers, and group projects all facilitate the learning process.